TriumphCoding/Adelphia/Design/SourceBook07.md

 | S   | 6     | Gilded     | Physical | Red   | 24    | 20       | 1     |
 | S+  | 7     | Orichalcum | Physical | Red   | 28    | 5        | 1     |

-### Sting
+### Sting / Punch

 Stings are thin, piercing weapons used by creatures.
 They have a high amount of precision.
+If the thrusts has a blunt end, it's a punch and trades 1 damage per level for 5 Accuracy per level.

 |Tier | Level | Metal      | Type     | Color | Might | Accuracy | Range |
 |:--- | :---  | :---       | :---     | :---  | ---:  | ---:     | :---  |